2020 Investing in Women Funding Program Grant Guidelines

 You must clearly outline your proposed expenditure in your application and demonstrate how your project will demonstrate value for money.

-The Investing in Women funding program provides recipients with a one-year non-recurrent grant.
+The 2020 Investing in Women grant program provides recipients with a one-year non-recurrent grant.
 You must spend the funding and complete the project within 12 months of receiving grant monies.

 Restricted uses of funds